jaredly/jnew/test/posts/we-can-do-better-than-semver.md

 This leaves you reliant on convention and documentation to indicate "what the publicly-dependable API consists of" (e.g. "don't import the module named Internal, it may change at any time").

-Wouldn't it be nice if our languages actually had affordances for limiting the API surface area of a library?
+Wouldn't it be nice if our languages actually had affordances for limiting the API surface area of a library? [^rely]

+[^rely]: I think my ideal would be to have (at least) three access levels for definitions: internal (only visible within this package), private (only visible within this module), and public (visible outside of this package).

 ## Automatic determination of breaking changes